dinushak/aisgovernance/src/4.Implementation/README.md

 Identify and document potential risks and issues during the implementation phase using these tools.
 This will help in proactively managing and mitigating any challenges that may arise.

 [Risk and Issues Register Template](../3.Design/Templates/Risks_Issues_Template.md)

+### Project Cadence
+Regular meetings and communication channels to ensure project progress and address issues:

+- **Daily Standup**: A brief daily meeting with the project team, including the client, to discuss progress, blockers, and plans for the day.
+During this meeting in-progress tickets will be discussed.
+- **Weekly Progress Meeting**: A weekly meeting with stakeholders, including vendors and related parties, to review project progress, milestones, and deliverables.
+- **Weekly Issues & Risks Meeting**: A weekly meeting with the project team, including the client, to discuss any issues and risks, and develop mitigation strategies.
+- **Shared MS Teams Channel**: A dedicated Microsoft Teams channel to facilitate ongoing communication and collaboration with stakeholders.